GustavePate/gustavepate.github.io/_posts/2013-07-30-simple-vim-bash-dotfile-github.md

 git submodule add  https://github.com/tpope/vim-fugitive dotfiles/.vim/bundle/vim-fugitive
 {% endhighlight %}

+Run it __without__ a trailing slash !

 It clones `https://github.com/tpope/vim-fugitive`
 in the directory `dotfiles/.vim/bundle/vim-fugitive`

+{% highlight bash linenos=table %}
+# OK: adds the submodule
+git add local/path

+# NO !!!! adds all the files in the submodule directly into your repository
+git add local/path/
+{% endhighlight %}

+Then you can:

 {% highlight bash linenos=table %}
 $ git status